Coaches and horses

 Behind Christiansborg, you will see two curved, symmetrical wings.
 They date from 1740 and consequently have survived two fires that damaged the main palace in 1794 and 1884.
 In one wing, there have been stables for the royal horses since the middle of the 1700s, and in the other wing is an equally old, high-ceilinged, 20 x 60 meter riding arena, where one can ride horses indoors.
 Between the wings lies the area called ¨The Riding Ground¨.

-From 2007 to 2009, the Royal Stables underwent a thorough renovation, so today they appear modern and meet the requirements of current animal welfare laws.
+From 2007 to 2009, the Royal Mews underwent a thorough renovation, so today they appear modern and meet the requirements of current animal welfare laws.

 The stables are open to the public and include a museum with a collection of historic royal gala coaches and newer, lighter types of vehicles.
 The carriages illustrate the history of royal and stately coach-building in Denmark from the middle of the 1700s until the end of the 1800s.
 In the museum, one can, among other things, view the so-called Barouche from 1906, which was used for the Royal Couple’s wedding in 1967.